MicrosoftDocs/memdocs/sccm/core/servers/manage/cmpivot.md

 - You may see the following error when you start CMPivot:
    **You can't use CMPivot right now due to an incompatible script version.
 This issue may be because the hierarchy is in the process of upgrading a site.
 Wait until the upgrade is complete and then try again.**

-  - If you see this message, that could mean that:
+  - If you see this message, it could mean:
     - The security scope isn't set up properly.
     - There are issues with Upgrade in the process.
     - The underlying CMPivot script is incompatible.